Worakow1138/Moonrise/README.md

             self.log_to_report("this is a test")

 ### Example Test Suites
 Below are two example test suites created to be used with Moonrise.
-Copy this example code into a python module to get started.
+Copy this example code into a python module and then consult the [CLI Commands](#cli-commands).

     from moonrise import Moonrise